Need to Get Out of the House? Try These Local Trails

 When it's time to upgrade your walking or running gear, Body N Sole has you covered.
 From custom fittings to the latest shoes from top brands, the knowledgable associates at this Illinois Marathon favorite are always ready to assist you in your hunt for new gear.

 Downtown Urbana-based Heel to Toe is another great shop.
 Originally opened in 1976 at Market Place Mall, the shop stocks a ton of New Balance sneakers as well as casual comfort shoes for walks around the neighborhood.

 It's a great time to try new outdoor activities, and gearing up with a new bike can be a fun way to stay active this Spring!
 If you have a bike that needs some love, Neutral Cycle is taking appointments for bike drop-offs and pick-ups.
 This is a great way to get your bike tuned-up and ready to ride!
 They also offer rentals and sell a wide variety of bikes as well.

 Durst Cycle and Fitness is also a great place to grab a new or new-to-you bike.
 Their used options are great for finding a vintage ride or something a bit more budget-friendly.
 They also offer great new options as well, plus rentals and accessories to ensure a smooth ride!

-Where's your favorite bike path in the champaign county area?
+Where's your favorite path in the champaign county area?

-Have a favorite bike path you like to take to explore our community?
+Have a path you like to take to explore our community?
 Let us know what it is on social media by tagging us in some photos from your next ride!